 Understanding the Differences Between Pipe Relining and Pipe Replacement

-In the case of fixing damaged pipes, two popular techniques are pipe relining as well as replacement of pipes.
-Both approaches aim to restore the function of your pipes, however there are some distinct differences you should be aware of.
+In the case of fixing damaged pipes, the two most common solutions are pipe relining and pipe replacement.
+Both solutions aim to bring back the original function of your pipes, however there are some distinct differences are important to understand.

 Key Takeaways